-In account-based marketing (ABM) the goal is not to generate as many leads as possible, but to build and enhance the relationship you have with an existing group of selected accounts.
+In this article we look at measuring success in ABM.
+Because in account-based marketing (ABM) the goal is not to generate as many leads as possible, but to build and enhance the relationship you have with an existing group of selected accounts.
 To what goal?
 An amazing deal!
 A good ABM plan is a first step, but how do you measure success and how do you track your results?

 Personal approach for your largest customers, we help you.